nilinykh/01-par-gen/notes/2020-10-12-reviews-with-comments.md

 ---------------------------------------------------------------------------

 > SD: For (1) Emphasise that this is a deliberate extension so that we can study the effects of adding language information.
 However, through this extension we effectively propose a new model.
+> NI: added a couple of sentences about it

 > SD: For (2) Perhaps add some references.
 Mitchell, etc. But a performance comparison with concerete systems would be out of the scope of this paper.
 > NI: Not sure which references to add here (if any).
 Is it the ones about visual storytelling?
 We also have a reference to Sanja Fidler's work on paragraph generation from scene graphs using grammars (https://arxiv.org/pdf/1503.00064.pdf), would this count as a knowledge-based approach?
 I think so.